incu6us/goimports-reviser/README.md

         Can be "file", "write" or "stdout".
 Whether to write the formatted content back to the file or to stdout.
 When "write" together with "-list-diff" will list the file name and write back to the file.
 Optional parameter. (default "file")
   -project-name string
         Your project name(ex.: github.com/incu6us/goimports-reviser).
 Optional parameter.
+  -recursive
+        Apply rules recursively if target is a directory.
+In case of ./... execution will be recursively applied by default.
+Optional parameter.
   -rm-unused
         Remove unused imports.
 Optional parameter.
   -set-alias